abseil/abseil.github.io/docs/python/guides/flags.md

     takes optional arguments `lower_bound` and `upper_bound` as for floats.
 *   `DEFINE_enum`: takes a list of strings that represents legal values.
 If the command-line value is not in this list, it raises a flag error; otherwise, it assigns to `FLAGS.flag` as a string.
-Use `DEFINE_enum_class` if possible.
+If possible, use `DEFINE_enum_class` instead.
 *   `DEFINE_enum_class`: takes an `enum.Enum` that represents legal values.
-If the command-line value is not a member of the enumeration, it raises a flag error;
-    otherwise, it assigns the value of the member to `FLAGS.flag`.
+If the command-line value is not a member of the enumeration, it raises a flag error; otherwise, it assigns the value of the member to `FLAGS.flag`.
 *   `DEFINE_list`: takes a comma-separated list of strings on the command line and stores them in a Python list object.
 *   `DEFINE_spaceseplist`: Takes a space-separated list of strings on the